 A number of lifestyle factors can impede fertility, such as age, which can significantly affect a couples chance of falling pregnant, for men this can present much more subtly as men over 45 can take 5 times longer to conceive than a man in their 20's (2).
 Other lifetsyle impacts on fertility can include obesity, alcohol and smoking.
 There is also some suggestion that caffeine may have an impact (3)

-Studies of acupuncture for fertility and improving rates of pregnancy are hard to find and currently the broader body of evidence is unclear.
-In the field of IVF acupuncture more research is readily available and in some studies show that acupuncture may improve the clinical pregnancy rate of those undergoing IVF and it may help with reducing risk of ovarian hyper stimulation syndrome (4).
+Acupuncture studies examining the effect of acupuncture upon fertility and its ability to improve pregnancy rates are hard to find.
+Currently the broader body of evidence is unclear.
+Traditionally, acupuncture along with moxibustion, were regularly indicated in the treatment of infertility and subfertility.
+In the field of IVF, acupuncture more research is readily available and in some studies show that acupuncture may improve the clinical pregnancy rate of those undergoing IVF and it may help with reducing risk of ovarian hyper stimulation syndrome (4).
 As yet the quality of these studies and findings can be called in to question.
-Further research is required to explore if there is a positive effect of acupuncture for fertility and pregnancy outcomes.
+Further research is required to explore the positive effect that acupuncture may have. .

 Using Acupuncture for Anxiety and Depression

-For some, the process of trying to fall pregnant can take its toll on mental health, acupuncture may be an effective adjunctive method to help treat depression and anxiety (4).
+For some, the process of trying to fall pregnant can take its toll on mental health.
+We encourage our patients to include mindfulness as part of their daily routine and to also schedule in some fun.
+Often this very simple healthy activity can be overlooked throughout the Process.
+Acupuncture may also be another effective adjunctive method to help treat depression and anxiety (4).

 Your Fertility Acupuncture Session

-When using Chinese medicine and acupuncture for fertility, we begin by asking some questions about your fertility.
+We begin by asking some questions about your fertility.
 How long have you been trying to fall pregnant and the steps you have taken leading up to the acupuncture consultation.
 Acupuncture and Chinese Medicine look at fertility and attempting to fall pregnant through a different lens.
 We see your mind and body as a whole .
 We will then review other aspects of your health like your activities, sleep quality, aches and pains, your cycle (if relevant) and energy levels.
-After palpating your pulse and/or abdomen, we then decide upon a course of acupuncture for fertility that we will discuss with you.
+After palpating your pulse and/or abdomen, we then decide upon a course of acupuncture that we will discuss with you.
 At Coburg Chinese medicine we support an integrative and inclusive approach to treatment.

 Q. How Often Would the Fertility Acupuncture Sessions Be?